-- Voter Registration: Voting is not only your civic duty but also the best way to ensure your new home doesn’t suck.
+- Voter Registration: Voting is your civic duty and the best way to ensure your new home doesn’t suck.
 As soon as you’ve established residence in Olympia, register to vote!

-- Driver’s License: You’ll also want to get a ID with your new address on it.
-Info on getting a Washington driver’s licence can be found here.
+- Driver’s License: You’ll also want to get an ID with your new address.
+You can find information on obtaining a Washington driver’s license here.

-- Out of State Vehicle Registration: Oh, and if you’re bringing a car with you, you’ll also probably have to get new plates.
+- Out-of-State Vehicle Registration: If you’re bringing a car, you’ll probably have to get new plates.

-- Trash & Recycling: It’s also very important to know what aspects of waste disposal the city takes care of and how to make sure your trash gets where it needs to go.
+- Trash & Recycling: It’s also essential to know what aspects of waste disposal the city takes care of and how to ensure your trash gets where it needs to go.

-- Make Friends & Meet New People: Making new connections is probably the single hardest aspect of moving to a new city.
+- Make Friends & Meet New People: Making new connections is probably the hardest aspect of moving to a new city.
 Fortunately, the internet is awash with great networking sources.
-For instance, Meetup is a great place to connect with people who share similar interests and r/olympia is a good way to stay up-to-date with local happenings.
+For instance, Meetup is a great place to connect with people with similar interests, and r/olympia is an excellent way to stay up-to-date with local happenings.

 Things to Do in Olympia

-It might seem a bit obvious, but a solid first place to look for cool stuff to do is the Visit Olympia website, which lists a ton of stuff most people wouldn’t immediately think to check out.
+It might seem a bit obvious, but a solid first place to look for cool stuff to do is the Olympia website, which lists a ton of things most people wouldn’t immediately think to check out.

-Now, if you’re looking to find your new favorite bar, there are a ton of options.
-Some local favorites that might kickstart your search include: The Eastside Club Tavern, The Brotherhood Tavern, and The Mark are a few options that offer a variety of styles.
+Now, if you’re looking for nightlife, or finding your new favorite bar, many options exist.
+Some local favorites that might kickstart your search include The Eastside Club Tavern, The Brotherhood Tavern, and The Mark, which offer various styles.

 Now, go enjoy Olympia!